berkeley-deep-learning/cs294-131-s17/speakers.md

 This paper makes progress on several open theoretical issues related to Generative Adversarial Networks.
 A definition is provided for what it means for the training to generalize, and it is shown that generalization is not guaranteed for the popular distances between distributions such as Jensen-Shannon or Wasserstein.
 We introduce a new metric called neural net distance for which generalization does occur.
 We also show that an approximate pure equilibrium in the 2-player game exists for a natural training objective (Wasserstein).
 Showing such a result has been an open problem (for any training objective).

 Finally, the above theoretical ideas lead us to propose a new training protocol, MIX+GAN, which can be combined with any existing method.
 We present experiments showing that it stabilizes and improves some existing methods.

+## Bryan Russell: ActionVLAD: Learning spatio-temporal aggregation for action classification

+### Abstract
+In this talk I will describe ActionVLAD, a new video representation for action classification that aggregates local convolutional features across the entire spatio-temporal extent of a video.
+The resulting architecture is end-to-end trainable for whole-video classification.
+We show that our representation outperforms a two-stream base architecture by a large margin (13% relative) as well as outperforms other baselines with comparable base architectures on the public HMDB51, UCF101, and Charades video classification benchmarks.

+### Bio
+Bryan Russell is a Research Scientist at Adobe Research in San Francisco.
+He received his Ph.D. from MIT in the Computer Science and Artificial Intelligence Laboratory under the supervision of Professors Bill Freeman and Antonio Torralba.
+He was a post-doctoral fellow in the INRIA Willow team at the Département d'Informatique of Ecole Normale Supérieure in Paris, France.
+He was a Research Scientist with Intel Labs as part of the Intel Science and Technology Center for Visual Computing (ISTC-VC) and was Affiliate Faculty at the University of Washington.